Proof of Funds for Indian Students Applying to Study Abroad

 9. GPF/ EPF Statement confirming the ability to withdraw

 Many countries also accept the funds in your/ parent/guardian’s Provident Fund Account.
-These are official statements issued by the Provident Fund Disbursing Authority, clearly stating the number of funds available in the account and the ability to withdraw.
+These are official statements issued by the Provident Fund Disbursing Authority, clearly stating the amount of funds available in the account and the ability to withdraw.
 If there is a variation in the amount the person can withdraw, the letter should mention the amount that can be withdrawn.
 Here are the things you should keep in mind

 • The statement should be on the Provident Fund Disbursing Authority’s Official Letterhead.